Syria: Ba'athist Syria (1963–2024)

-The executive branch consists of the president, two vice presidents, the prime minister, and the Council of Ministers (cabinet).
-The constitution requires the president to be a Muslim but does not make Islam the state religion.
+The executive branch consisted of the president, two vice presidents, the prime minister, and the Council of Ministers (cabinet).
+The constitution required the president to be a Muslim but did not make Islam the state religion.
 On 31 January 1973, Hafez al-Assad implemented a new constitution, which led to a national crisis.
-Unlike previous constitutions, this one did not require that the President of Syria be a Muslim, leading to fierce demonstrations in Hama, Homs and Aleppo organized by the Muslim Brotherhood and the ulama.
+Unlike previous constitutions, this one did not require that the President of Syria be a Muslim, leading to fierce demonstrations in Hama, Homs, and Aleppo organized by the Muslim Brotherhood and the traditional ulama.
 They labelled Assad the "enemy of Allah" and called for a jihad against his rule.
-The government survived a series of armed revolts by Islamists, mainly members of the Muslim Brotherhood, from 1976 until 1982.

-The constitution gives the president the right to appoint ministers, to declare war and state of emergency, to issue laws (which, except in the case of emergency, require ratification by the People's Council), to declare amnesty, to amend the constitution, and to appoint civil servants and military personnel.
-According to the 2012 constitution, the president is elected by Syrian citizens in a direct election.
+The government survived a series of armed revolts led mostly by Islamists of the Muslim Brotherhood, between 1976 and 1982, through a series of repressions and massacres.
+The constitution gave the president the right to appoint ministers, to declare war and state of emergency, to issue laws (which, except in the case of emergency, require ratification by the People's Council), to declare amnesty, to amend the constitution, and to appoint civil servants and military personnel.
+According to the 2012 constitution, the president was elected by Syrian citizens in a direct election.
+Syria's legislative branch was the unicameral People's Council.
+The People's Council primarily served as an institution to validate Syria's one-party system and re-affirm the legislative proceedings of the Arab Socialist Ba'ath party.

-Syria's legislative branch is the unicameral People's Council.
-Under the previous constitution, Syria did not hold multi-party elections for the legislature, with two-thirds of the seats automatically allocated to the ruling coalition.
-On 7 May 2012, Syria held its first elections in which parties outside the ruling coalition could take part.
-Seven new political parties took part in the elections, of which Popular Front for Change and Liberation was the largest opposition party.
-The armed anti-government rebels, however, chose not to field candidates and called on their supporters to boycott the elections.

-As of 2008 the President is the Regional Secretary of the Ba'ath party in Syria and leader of the National Progressive Front governing coalition.
-Outside of the coalition are 14 illegal Kurdish political parties.
+There was no independent judiciary in Syria, since all judges and prosecutors were required to be Ba'athist appointees.
 Syria's judicial branches include the Supreme Constitutional Court, the High Judicial Council, the Court of Cassation, and the State Security Courts.
-Islamic jurisprudence is a main source of legislation and Syria's judicial system has elements of Ottoman, French, and Islamic laws.
-Syria has three levels of courts: courts of first instance, courts of appeals, and the constitutional court, the highest tribunal.
-Religious courts handle questions of personal and family law.
-The Supreme State Security Court (SSSC) was abolished by President Bashar al-Assad by legislative decree No. 53 on 21 April 2011.
+Islamic jurisprudence was a main source of legislation and Syria's judicial system had elements of Ottoman, French, and Islamic laws.
+Syria had three levels of courts: courts of first instance, courts of appeals, and the constitutional court, the highest tribunal.
+Religious courts handled questions of personal and family law.
+The Supreme State Security Court was abolished by Bashar al-Assad in 2011.
+As a result of the ongoing civil war, various alternative governments were formed, including the Syrian Interim Government, the Democratic Union Party and localized regions governed by sharia.
+Representatives of the Syrian Interim government were invited to take up Syria's seat at the Arab League in 2013 and was recognised as the "sole representative of the Syrian people" by several nations including the United States, United Kingdom, and France.

-The Personal Status Law 59 of 1953 (amended by Law 34 of 1975) is essentially a codified sharia.
-Article 3(2) of the 1973 constitution declares Islamic jurisprudence a main source of legislation.
-The Code of Personal Status is applied to Muslims by sharia courts.